himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ## DBs and Commands:

-Usually, SQL commands are typed in all CAPS.
-Also, statements end with a terminating `;`.
+Conventionally, SQL commands are typed in all CAPS, and statements end with a terminating `;`.
+The rest of this post contains some SQL functions, with examples of how they are used.

 #### Show databases